-Nixa dentist Dr. Jacob McLauchlin offers comprehensive dental services, including diagnosis and treatment for complex adult dental problems such as temporomandibular disorders (TMD).
+Nixa dentists Dr. Jacob McLauchlin and Dr. Tyler Bare offer comprehensive dental services, including diagnosis and treatment for complex adult dental problems such as temporomandibular disorders (TMD).
 Commonly called TMJ, a TMD can have a variety of causes, most of which are related to an imbalance in the bite which puts undue pressure on the jaw joints.
 This often results in pain, headaches, and clicking or popping of the jaw point.
 TMJ can also lead to teeth grinding and/or clenching which can cause damage to the teeth and gums over time.

 Symptoms of TMJ Disorder